 - 1. The location of the real property, if any, that is the subject of the application; - 2.
 A general description of the proposed project or action; - 3.
 The date, time, location, and purpose of the public hearing or the date of action when no public hearing is required; - 4.
 The identity of the hearing body or officer; - 5.
 The names of the applicant and the owner of the property that is the subject of the application; - 6.
 The location and times at which the complete application and project file, including any environmental assessment or determination of exemption from CEQA prepared in connection with the application, may be viewed by the public; - 7.
 A statement that any interested person or authorized agent may appear and be heard and that failure to object to the approval and state said reasons prior to or at the hearing on the decision shall potentially bar any later court challenge to the project approval; - 8.
 A statement describing how to submit written comments; - 9.
 A statement describing how to obtain additional information; and - 10.
-For Council hearings, the Commission's recommendation. - F. Failure to Notify Does Not Affect Validity.
-The validity of the proceedings shall not be affected by the failure of any property owner, resident, neighborhood, or interested party to receive a mailed notice.
+For Council hearings, the Commission's recommendation. - F. Posting to City Website.
+When public noticing is required, the notice shall be posted to a designated, central location on the City's website at least 10 days before the public hearing.
+However a failure to post to the website due to technical difficulties shall not constitute grounds to postpone the hearing or invalidate the decision made at the hearing. - Fig. Failure to Notify Does Not Affect Validity.
+The validity of the proceedings shall not be affected by errors in the giving of notice or the failure of any property owner, resident, neighborhood, or interested party to receive a mailed notice.